LonMcGregor/LinksPanel/README.md

 ### Forcing the panel to follow the browser theme

-Utilise the mod from here: [LonMcGregor/VivaldiMods/injectThemeIntoPage.js](https://github.com/LonMcGregor/VivaldiMods/blob/master/mods/injectThemeIntoPage.js) and add the URL of your web panel to the top of the script.
+Utilise the mod from here: [LonMcGregor/VivaldiMods/injectThemeIntoPage.js](https://github.com/LonMcGregor/VivaldiMods/blob/master/mods/injectThemeIntoPage.js) and change the URL at the top of the script to `chrome-extension://nnnheolekoehkioeicninoneagaimnjd/panel.html`.